Like us on Facebook

 Pocahontas.
 (Photo Credit: Three Lions / Getty Images)

-Sitting down with Gates, Norton was shocked to discover he had ancestral roots leading to Pocahontas.
+Sitting down with Gates, Norton discovered he had ancestral roots leading to Pocahontas.
 “I understand that was family lore,” Gates said.
 “Well, it is absolutely true.”
 There were murmurs that Norton’s family was related to Pocahontas, but these were typically dismissed as legend.

 “Makes you realize what a small piece of the whole human story you are,” Norton expressed as he came to accept that he truly is related to Pocahontas.
 He also understood that this was likely the end for genealogical discovery in his lineage.
 “This is about as far back as you can go, unless you’re a Viking,” he said.

-That isn’t the only shocking information about Norton’s lineage
+That isn’t the only shocking thing about Edward Norton’s lineage

 Edward Norton sitting in front of a microphone